Celebrations as Knowledge Transfer Partnership awarded ‘outstanding’

 Ann Storey, Innovate UK Knowledge Transfer Adviser for both projects, praised the collaborative effort that led to these outstanding results.

-She commented: “As KTP Advisor, I am delighted to see these projects recognised as ‘Outstanding’.
-They demonstrate how strong partnerships between universities and industry can accelerate growth, deliver practical solutions, as well as real impact for society and the environment.”
+She commented: “As KTP Advisor, I am delighted to see this project recognised as ‘Outstanding’.
+It demonstrates how strong partnerships between universities and industry can accelerate growth, deliver practical solutions, as well as real impact for society and the environment.”

 Puffin Packaging: Pioneering Sustainable Packaging Solutions